 * While the 9-12 MiG-29 Fulcrum-A was going into volume production, the MiG bureau had been considering a refinement of the type, the "9-13", with tests of kit on various modified Fulcrum-As leading to the first flight of a new-build prototype in 1986.
 The new variant retained the "MiG-29" designation, but it seemed visibly different enough from the original Fulcrum-A variant to be given a new codename of "Fulcrum-C" by NATO.
 The main difference was a swollen spine, which led Soviet MiG-29 pilots to call the Fulcrum-C the "Gorbatyi (Hunchback)".

 Western analysts interpreted the Fulcrum-C's swollen spine as accommodation for increased fuel capacity to improve on the Fulcrum-A's limited range.
 In fact, the fuel capacity increase of the Fulcrum-C was modest, and most of the expanded space was used to house a "Gardeniya" active jammer module.
 The updated avionics suite also led to modifications of the wingtips and addition of antennas to the tail.
 About 200 Fulcrum-Cs were built, with initial introduction to service in 1986.
-They were not exported, due to worries about the security of the countermeasures system.BACK_TO_TOP
+They were not exported, due to worries over the security of the countermeasures system.BACK_TO_TOP

 * The MiG OKB continued to make further tweaks that resulted in a set of "MiG-29S" demonstrators, which retained the NATO "Fulcrum-C" designation since external appearance remained largely unchanged.
 A few were built with a modernized "N-019M" radar and an improved jammer; some were fitted out to carry various "smart" air-to-ground munitions; and some were fitted with inflight refueling probes.